chimaobi-okite/pref_aligner/README.md

 2. TruthfulQA
 3. CommonsenseQA

-Tasks (All task above have a timeline of Two Weeks.
+TODOs (All task above have a timeline of Two Weeks.
 Person running the models should be done by next week so the analysis can follow):
 1. Test Mixtral 8x7B, Mixtral 8x22B on all datasets above
 2. Test 8B, 13B, 70B on all datasets above
 3. Test Janus 7B on all the datasets above